pmoores/MechaCar_Statistical_Analysis/README.md

 **FIGURE 2: Summary Statistics - Suspension Coils**
 ![Summary Statistics - Suspension Coils](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Total_Summary_Suspension_Coil.png)
-Figure 2 Summary -

 **FIGURE 3: Summary Statistics - Suspension Coils by Lot**
 ![Summary Statistics - Suspension Coils by Lot](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/Lot_Summary_Suspension_Coil.png)
-Figure 3 Summary -

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+QUESTION: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Why or why not?\
+ANSWER: Variance for all manufacturing lots: 62.29 - meets design specification\
+Variance for Lot 1: 0.98 - meets design specification\
+Variance for Lot 2: 7.47 - meets design specification\
+Variance for Lot 3: 170.29 - does not meet design specification\

 ## T-Tests on Suspension Coils